 Landholder duty

-A liability for Landholder duty occurs when a person or entity makes a relevant acquisition in a landholder.
+liability for landholder Duty arises when a person or entity makes a relevant acquisition in a landholder.

 Landholder duty is an equivalent tax to conveyance duty.
 Conveyance duty applies to the direct transfer of property ownership from one person or entity to another.
 Landholder duty is intended to tax indirect property transfers, such as, share transfers in a company that owns land in the ACT.

-A landholder is an entity that has a landholding.
+landholder is an entity that has a landholding in the ACT.
 An entity may be a private company or a private unit trust scheme.

 A landholding is any interest in land in the ACT, other than the interest of a mortgagee, charge or other secured creditor or a profit à prendre.